Our services

 Supervision

-Child & Adolescent Counselling Perinatal Counselling Group Programs Parenting Support Sound Therapy Programs Professional Development Supervision
+Child & Adolescent Counselling Perinatal Counselling Group Programs Parenting Support Sound Therapy Programs Art Therapy Virtual Reality (VR) Professional Development Supervision

 Treehouse Child and Perinatal Services offer counselling, small group programs, parenting support, professional development and supervision.